Current Research Projects

 Characterising Micro- and Nano-mechanical Properties of Additive Manufacture Alloys

 Currently, my research is about exploring the effects of different processing conditions on the surface finish, tribological performance and mechanical properties of additively manufactured alloys.
-It involves manufacturing parts using selective laser melting, characterisation of their mechanical properties, identification of surface topography using optical profilometry, optical and scanning electron microscopy and testing their tribological response depending on different surface characteristics.
-The research aims to identify the mechanism behind surface topography, improve the usability of additive manufacture alloys in as-built condition and define the best tribologic response depending on processing parameters.
+It involves manufacturing parts using selective laser melting, characterisation of their mechanical properties, and testing their tribological response depending on different surface characteristics.
+The research aims to identify the mechanism behind surface topography, improve the usability of additive manufacture alloys in as-built condition and define the best tribological response depending on processing parameters.

 Next Generation Anode Materials for Lithium-ion Batteries